Flanders Auctions Terms & conditions

-In case of non-payment of the goods, items will be resold at a later auction.
+In case of non-payment of the goods, the buyer will be held responsible.
 According to Belgian law, the buyer at default will be held responsible for the negative difference, plus all expenses related.
-If the goods achieve a higher amount than the original hammer price, the defaulted buyer will not have rights to the positive difference and is still responsible for the costs of the first sale.
+If the goods achieve a higher amount than the original hammer price, the defaulted buyer will not have rights to the positive difference and is still responsible for the auction costs of the first sale.

 In case of disputes, only the court of First Instance West Flanders, Bruges division has jurisdiction.